-In the outdoors media, it was heralded as a feat of design and ingenuity theretofore unseen in the camping world.
-It won an award from the Industrial Designers Society of America.
+Outdoor media heralded it as a feat of design and ingenuity theretofore unseen in the camping world.
+It even won an award from the Industrial Designers Society of America.

 Pricey, to be sure.
 But SylvanSport’s pop-up offers a slick and convenient option for outdoors lovers looking to pull a wilderness home behind their truck or car.